 Pingoo.AI Joins NVIDIA Inception

-Through the partnership, Pingoo.AI offers the first Generative AI Language Model for diabetes and diabetic foot care to be used by clinicians and patients.
+Through the collaboration, Pingoo.AI offers the first Generative AI Language Model for diabetes and diabetic foot care to be used by clinicians and patients

-LOS ANGELES, CALIFORNIA, USA, February 26, 2024 /EINPresswire.com/ -- Pingoo.AI, the leading platform for diabetes self-education and management today announced it has joined NVIDIA Inception, a program that nurtures startups revolutionizing industries with technological advancements.
+LOS ANEGLES, CALIFORNIA, USA, February 26, 2024 /EINPresswire.com/ -- ViVE2 2024 Conference — Pingoo.AI today announced it has joined NVIDIA Inception, a program that nurtures startups revolutionizing industries with technological advancements.

 Through NVIDIA Inception, Pingoo.AI has access to cutting-edge computing infrastructure and development tools, which will aid in expanding its language model to encompass diabetes and its related conditions.
 This program also presents opportunities for Pingoo.AI to collaborate with health systems, care organizations, industry experts, and other AI-centric entities.